encoredev/encore/docs/ts/develop/middleware.md

 it handles these common use cases out-of-the-box, so there's no need to write your own middleware.

-Nonetheless, there are several use cases where it can be useful to write reusable functionality that applies to multiple API endpoints, and middleware is a good solution in those cases.
+However, when developing applications there's often some use cases where it can be useful to write reusable functionality that applies to multiple API endpoints, and middleware is a good solution for this.

 Encore provides built-in support for middlewares by adding functions to the [Service definitions](/docs/ts/primitives/services) configuration.